juszhan/LendingClub-Profitability/README.md

 The ROI shown in the Results section does not account for the dollar amount available to invest.
 Further strategies should account for this available capital and test for the diversification of Notes vs. selecting quality Notes.

 The models can be further improved if we had a better understanding of the loan applicant's financial situation.
 The original dataset does include columns that help us understand just that, but many row contain null values.

+Increasing the RandomSearchCV number of iterations could also result in a better model.
+The trade-off is increased computation time.

 ### Disclaimer